 4-3-7: RABIES, DISEASES AND QUARANTINE; VACCINATION REQUIRED:

 A. Proof Of Rabies Vaccination: All dogs within the city limits, except those specified in section 4-3-6 of this chapter shall have proof of a current rabies vaccination by a licensed veterinarian, beginning at six (6) months of age.
-Every owner or custodian shall, upon request of an animal control officer or county sheriff, produce proof of such rabies vaccination.
+Every owner or custodian shall, upon request of an animal control officer ordesignee, produce proof of such rabies vaccination.
 A current copy of the rabies vaccination shall be on file at the Downey city office before a dog license shall be issued.

 B. Ownership Of Diseased Animals Limited: It is unlawful for a person other than a veterinarian, a hospital for small or large animals, or the animal control center to own, keep, or harbor any animal afflicted with rabies or any other infectious disease.